How easy is it to relax and enjoy yourself when you’re in a state of fear and unrest about anything in your life?

 In most cases, the reason they’re allocated the way they are is because Fund X seemed like a good fund, or recently performed well!

-Extremely dangerous in its simplicity!
+This is extremely dangerous in its simplicity!

 If you don’t begin by first identifying all the potential obstacles in your way to enjoying a Relaxing Retirement, you will join the overwhelming majority of Americans who tend to wander and focus on things that are potentially important, but completely out of context and inappropriate for their unique situation and circumstances.